 The IELTS Writing Exam is feared by many students because they feel it is hard to adequately prepare.
+In fact, it really is the most difficult part of the whole exam, so they are right to feel worried!
 However, with effort it is possible to boost your IELTS Writing score.
 Just follow these tips to see some improvement:

 1. Write Neatly

 If the examiner can’t understand what you’ve written, they can’t mark your paper.
 Handwriting may sound trivial, but if your writing is too difficult to read, it might just earn you a zero!
 Practice good penmanship and increase your chances of impressing the examiner.